talhanadeem-7/Diabetes_Prediction_with_ML/README.md

 # 🤖 Predicting Diabetes with Machine Learning

-This project was built as part of my Machine Learning coursework at **UMT**.
-The goal was to build a complete ML pipeline to predict diabetes using real-world health data from the BRFSS 2015 dataset.
+This project was built as part of my machine learning journey.
+The goal was to build a complete ML pipeline to predict diabetes using real-world health data from the **BRFSS 2015** dataset.
 It includes data cleaning, preprocessing, model comparison, and performance evaluation.

 ---